spatialos/online-services/docs/content/get-started/setup.md

 # Setup
 <%(TOC)%>

->**Note**: The Online Services require you to have a [SpatialOS](https://docs.improbable.io) project.
+>**Note**: Most Online Services require you to have a [SpatialOS](https://docs.improbable.io) project.
 The Services support any SpatialOS project, whether you have created it using Unreal Engine with the [GDK for Unreal](https://docs.improbable.io/unreal), Unity using the [GDK for Unity](https://docs.improbable.io/unity), or [your own engine](https://docs.improbable.io/reference/latest/shared/byoe/introduction).

 ## Dependencies